djipco/webmidi/README.md

 Per the
-[Web MIDI API specification](https://webaudio.github.io/web-midi-api/#dom-navigator-requestmidiaccess), system exclusice (sysex) support is disabled by default.
+[Web MIDI API specification](https://webaudio.github.io/web-midi-api/#dom-navigator-requestmidiaccess), system exclusive (sysex) support is disabled by default.
 If you need to use sysex messages, you will need to pass `true` as the second parameter to `WebMidi.enable()`:

 ```javascript